Cyphershadow24ar/Leet-Code/README.md

 120. (3228) Maximum Number of Operations to Move Ones to the End
 121. (3289) The Two Sneaky Numbers of Digitville
 122. (3296) 3296.
 Minimum Number of Seconds to Make Mountain Height Zero
-123. (3304) Find the K-th Character in String Game I - (NOTE- You will find this Question solution file at the End)
+123. (3304) Find the K-th Character in String Game I
 124. (3307) Find the K-th Character in String Game II
 125. (3314) Construct the Minimum Bitwise Array I
 126. (3315) Construct the Minimum Bitwise Array II